smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 Any job names that are registered in the LSAM Job Tracking Parameters master file will be handled according to the Type code of the Parameters record.
 More information about the Type codes is offered below.
-Regardless of the Type code, a value of \"P\" in the \"Aut-track sub-jobs\" field will prevent sub-jobs submitted by this registered job from being automatically tracked.
+Regardless of the Type code, a value of "P" in the "Aut-track sub-jobs" field will prevent sub-jobs submitted by this registered job from being automatically tracked.

-To register a primary job name (or a sub-job name) that should not be governed by its Type code, specify a Type value of \"A\" = Control Auto-track only.
+To register a primary job name (or a sub-job name) that should not be governed by its Type code, specify a Type value of "A" = Control Auto-track only.
 This type code does not cause the LSAM to initiate any job tracking activity, so it is appropriate for registering Parameter records that exist only for the purpose of suppressing automatic job